Angel-Guiberteau/Angel-Guiberteau/README.md

 ###

-<p align="left">💻 I'm a Higher Technician in Web Application Development, driven by the challenge of transforming real-life needs into effective and user-friendly digital solutions.<br><br>🛠️ Currently focused on full stack development using Laravel, combining backend logic, API design, and modern frontend interfaces to build practical and scalable web applications.<br><br>📖 During my dual training and internship at THB Hotels, I worked on real-world projects like educational platforms and internal management tools.
+<p align="left" style="max-width: 700px;">💻 I'm a Higher Technician in Web Application Development, driven by the challenge of transforming real-life needs into effective and user-friendly digital solutions.<br><br>🛠️ Currently focused on full stack development using Laravel, combining backend logic, API design, and modern frontend interfaces to build practical and scalable web applications.<br><br>📖 During my dual training and internship at THB Hotels, I worked on real-world projects like educational platforms and internal management tools.
 I took on team leader responsibilities, organizing tasks, reviewing code, coordinating progress, and presenting results in meetings — all while strengthening my collaboration, planning, and communication skills.<br><br>📫 Reach me at: aguiberteaufranco@gmail.com</p>

 ###